MinaProtocol/mina/rfcs/0000-snark-batching.md

 ## Summary
 [summary]: #summary

-Complect the SNARK pool so that it can do "batch verification" - verification of several proofs at once.
+Complicate the SNARK pool so that it can do "batch verification" - verification of several proofs at once.

 ## Motivation
 [motivation]: #motivation